pat-earl/faculty-page/src/teaching/2021-2022/223-adv-sci-program/firstday.md

 * *A Whirlwind Tour of Python* by Jake VanderPlas. **ISBN:** 978-1491964644
 * *Python Data Science Handbook* by Jake VanderPlas. **ISB:** 978-1491912058

 *NOTE:* Both these textbooks are available on the course web page for free.
-You only need to purchase the books if you want a physical copy (or support the author).

 ## Description